hpc-unibe-ch/pocket-ubelix2/README.md

 the certificate, you have to set those to values in `/etc/puppetlbas/puppet/csr_attributes.yaml` by hand **before** running `puppet agent -t`.

+### Puppet Environment of Hosts

+The environment the agents run in is set by `setup_puppetmaster.sh` and `setup_puppet-agent`.
+All nodes have their environment set in section `[agent]` of the puppet.conf.
+Only the puppet agent depends on environment on clients.
+One important exception to this rule is the puppetmaster, which must have the environemtn set in all sections, e.g. `[master], [agent], [user]`.
+This is necessary for the puppet cli tool to be able to lookup hiera data from the correct (same as the agent) environment.
+For a production puppetmaster (and hosts) this setting be absent or set to production.

+You easily change the environment later usina the following command:

+    $ puppet config set --section agent environment development

+On the Puppet master the environment must be set for all sections, e.g. main, agent, Use section main on the puppetmaster.

 ## Limitations

 All scripts are only tested on the following operating systems: